🧠 Mental Health

 1

-This sensory exercise pulls your brain back to the present by focusing on what you can see, touch, hear, smell, and taste.
+This sensory exercise pulls your attention away from the flashback and into the present moment by naming things you can see, touch, hear, smell, and taste.
+It works because it forces your brain to process current sensory data instead of trauma memories.

 1. 1

-Name 5 things you can see — Look around and say out loud: 'I see a blue lamp, a white wall, a wooden table, a green plant, a black phone.'
-Be specific about colors and shapes.
+Name 5 things you can see — Look around and say aloud: 'I see a blue lamp, a wooden table, a green plant, a white wall, a silver phone.'
+The act of speaking forces your prefrontal cortex back online.
+If you're alone, whisper.
+If with others, say it in your head.
+Avoid trauma-related objects — stick to neutral items.

 2. 2